Thinking with Video: Video Generation as a Promising Multimodal Reasoning Paradigm: VideoThinkBench and Evaluation

-Vision-centric tasks refer to tasks that are solved primarily through reasoning about visual elements \textbf{via drawing and imagination}.
+\paragraph{Task Categories} Vision-centric tasks refer to tasks that are solved primarily through reasoning about visual elements via drawing and imagination.
 Text-centric tasks refer to tasks that are solved primarily through text-based reasoning processes.